Mech0z/GitHubGuidelines/README.md

 When merging a PR, GitHub will automatically write e.g. (#314), this should be persisted in the final commit message to make it easy to find the PR.

 #### Maximum length of subject: 50 <= characters.
-When writing the total length including type and PR information should be 50 or below, this is to ensure easy readabiliby in all Git Clients, see [this](https://www.midori-global.com/blog/2018/04/02/git-50-72-rule) for reference  following format.
+When writing the subject, the total length including type and PR information should be 50 chars or below, this is to ensure easy readability in all Git Clients, see [this](https://www.midori-global.com/blog/2018/04/02/git-50-72-rule) for reference  following format.
 GitHub will truncate any subject line longer than 72 characters with an ellipsis.

 #### Do not end the subject line with a period